How Solar Generators Keep Your Home Powered

 Backup

-On average, this generator’s cost ranges from $2,000 to $10,000 depending on capacity, power rating and included accessories.
-Popular brands include EF EcoFlow, Jackery, Generack, Bluetti, and Renogy.
+On average, prices generally range from approximately $2,000 to $10,000, but can go higher when factoring in actual capacity, additional components, and installation.
+Popular brands include EcoFlow, Jackery, Generac, Bluetti, and Renogy.

 How to determine your capacity needs

-To determine the energy capacity you will need from a portable generator, choose the appliances and devices you would like to power and add up the wattage of each.
-This should consider the starting wattage that is required to turn the appliance on, and the running wattage needed to operate it.
+To determine the energy capacity, you need from a solar generator, choose the appliances and devices you would like to power and add up the wattage of each.
+This should include both the starting (surge) wattage required to power appliances and the running wattage needed to operate them.
 You can find the wattage of each appliance in its owner’s manual or on the equipment itself.
 Once you have calculated your total power requirement, you can choose a generator with a capacity that meets your needs.

 What about cloudy weather?